traefik/traefik/docs/content/providers/http.md

 #### `tls.key`

-Private certificate used for the secured connection to the configured Endpoint.
+Private certificate used for the secure connection to the configured endpoint.

 ```toml tab="File (TOML)"
 [providers.http.tls]